 Security as a technology is constantly evolving.
 When my system was installed, and for the builder, a hard-wired system was by far the best approach.
 Today, maybe not.
 But the system itself, really, and as you may know, is only one part of the equation.
 While in some situations, a “local” system is sufficient, in many more cases – it makes smart sense to monitor a security system though a monitoring service.
 A three year contract, of course, and … roaming and overage fees do apply.
 Gah!

 But for me, first, there were a few steps I needed to plow through before I could even think about monitoring.
 Many of these steps, which I portray below, ran in parallel.
 So stay with me.
 I needed first to get the system up, and running.
 I still needed a single plunge-type door sensor, the one component that my guy shorted me way back when.
 It was somewhat difficult to identify and locate, but little did I know – in attempting to do so, I would also begin to learn just a little bit more about how this industry is structured and functions.

-Editor’s Note: For more on Hard-Wired vs. Wireless Systems, here is a short article from Angie’s List – Which is Better: Wireless or Hardwired Security Systems?
+Editor’s Note: For more on Hard-Wired vs. Wireless Systems, here is a short article from Angi – How to Choose a Security System.

 Locating and Installing a 3/4 Inch Plunge-Style Door Contact